QwikDev/qwik/starters/README.md

 This folder stores "starter" projects for the CLI.
 The idea is that during the CLI execution, the developer can choose a particular starter app and combine it with a specific server and features.

-All starters are based on `starters/`apps/base`, `including` the `package.json` and `tsconfig.json`.
+All starters are based on `starters/apps/base`, including the `package.json` and `tsconfig.json`.
 Depending on the options the user selects, their starter merges into the `base` app.

 ## Developer